 But do not let this deter you from following the Free Tours by Foot tour guide down Grove Street to Bedford Street to view the Friends Apartment building for yourself.
 Stand outside, and take a photo.

 There are many things in the West Village to see, too many to list here actually.
 Be sure to check out our Things to See in Greenwich Village post.
-Its also a self-guided tour of the area.
+It’s also a self-guided tour of the area.
+We also offer it as a GPS-enabled audio tour.

 The Friends Apartment is located in what is today called the West Village, or the western half of the greater Greenwich Village.
-We have put together a guide to Greenwich Village, which includes a self-guided tour as well has food, hotel and entertainment recommendations.
+We have put together a guide to Greenwich Village, which includes a self-guided tour (including a GPS-enabled audio tour) as well as food, hotel and entertainment recommendations.
 We also have a self-guided tour and guide of the East Village.
 We would love to show you around on one of our tours of Greenwich Village.
 We have several that visit the Friends Apartment (see below).

 You have several options if you would like to tour TV and movie sights associated with shows like Friends, Sex and the City, Gossip Girls and many others.
 We will list them below.